cordelster/mesh-metrics/README.md

 # meshmetricsd.py

 This python script imports meshtastic-cli python functions which allows for more versatility.
-It has all of the same functions as the bash script, though it's been extended with several features and requires a configuration file inn addition to the node list, this way you may still encrypt the node list, and simplifies runs.
+It has all of the same functions as the bash script, though it's been extended with several features and requires a configuration file in addition to the node list, this way you may still encrypt the node list, and simplifies runs.

-##🔍 Features added ontop of what is available in the bash script:
+## 🔍 Features added ontop of what is available in the bash script:
 - daemon mode - works with openRC or systemd (optional)
 - Atomic prometheus file writes (optional)
 - Write individual files per node, or one file.